rwx-work/docs/in/public/parted/index.rst

-Parted
+parted
 ======

-Examples with 2 × 2 TB hard disk drives as MBR, for a virtual 4 TB with data and 32 GB of swap as GPT.
+| Examples with 2 × 2 TB hard disk drives as MBR,
+| for a virtual 4 TB with data and 32 GB of swap as GPT.

 MBR
 ---